freistil/dc_pixelaccess/README.md

 ## Usage

 1. Just put the module in sites/all/modules, activate it and you should be done.
-2. Active the Block and put it into the footer.
+2. Activate the Block and put it into the footer.
 3. Put the following line into your robots.txt to prevent accidental access:
 `Disallow: /ajax/dc_pixelaccess_stats.php`